Photino vs. Electron

 Browser Control Used in Native Window

 Electron calls this the Renderer process and uses Chromium in a native window.
-Chromium is downloaded with each app.
+A full version of Chromium is bundled and downloaded with each application, ensuring consistent rendering across platforms but increasing file size.

 - Linux - WebKitGTK+2